The Shahadah

 You see, I wasn't the best writer.
 Even today, I’m still not the best writer.
 I am simply an intense seeker of answers—one who makes duʿāʾ, researches, and reflects until she finds clarity.

 So I am a seeker.
 A seeker of answers.
 I have to write.
 I need to write.
-Writing is how I organise my thoughts.
+Writing is part of how I organise my thoughts.
 It is how I work things out.

 Writing gives words to thoughts that lives in my mind.
 AlḥamduliLLĀH.